 A well-done yard can add real money to your property’s value.
 A lot goes into planning a perfectly manicured lawn, but there are so many other options for garden design.
 The key is making sure there is a balance of the hardscape and softscape.

-Hardscape is any of the manmade elements to your yard: driveways, walkways, sidewalks, pavers, patios, rocks, bricks and more.
+Hardscape is any of the manmade elements in your yard: driveways, walkways, sidewalks, pavers, patios, rocks, bricks, and more.
 Softscape is the green: flowers, vegetables, trees, bushes, and shrubs.
 The goal of keeping these two balanced is that you want your yard to look put together (hardscape) but also peaceful and inviting (softscape).

 It’s important to keep a balance because too much of one can compromise your curb appeal and could potentially affect your property’s value.
 If you have a small yard, you can add things like container gardens and hanging plants.
 If you have a large yard, setting areas with pavers or a deck can help define the space.

 If you’re looking at selling and want to spruce up your yard a bit, give us a call.
 We’re always happy to help!